-- Generally, buildings should be at least two stories in height.
-Specific height standards should be established in neighborhood or special area plans and should be compatible with the scale and intensity of the district as a whole and the context of the surrounding neighborhood. - The maximum development intensity (floor area ratio) for commercial uses should be established in a detailed neighborhood or special area plan. - No fixed limits on the gross square footage of commercial buildings or establishments, but the types and sizes of commercial uses appropriate in the district may be defined in an adopted neighborhood or special area plan.

-Net residential densities within a Community Mixed-Use district generally should not exceed 60 dwelling units per acre, but a neighborhood or special area plan may recommend small areas within the district for a higher maximum density if the development is compatible with the scale and character of the neighborhood.
+Mixed-use but uildings. - Non-commer rcial residential support uses similar to Medium Density Residential districts.
+Recommended D Development Intensity neighborhoo uildings should be at least two stories in height.
+Specific height standards should be established in d or special area plans and should be compatible with the scale and intensity of the district as a whole ext of the surrounding neighborhood. m development intensity (floor area ratio) for commercial uses should be established in a detailed d or special area plan. ts on the gross square footage of commercial buildings or establishments, but the types and sizes of uses appropriate in the district may be defined in an adopted neighborhood or special area plan. acre, but a n e al densities within a Community Mixed-Use district generally should not exceed 60 dwelling units per eighborhood or special area plan may recommend small areas within the district for a higher maximum development is compatible with the scale and character of the neighborhood.